 First, there are two types of fiber, soluble and insoluble.
 Soluble fiber dissolves in water to form a gel like substance that grabs food, sugar, and fat and carries them through the digestive tract.
 Insoluble fiber does not dissolve in water, so this type of fiber increases stool bulk and the movement of material through the digestive tract.

-We dispense the appetite suppressant Phentermine to most of our patients at Olivera Weight Management.
+We dispense the appetite suppressant Phentermine to most of our patients at Olivera Weight Loss.
 It is very important to get enough fiber while taking Phentermine to reduce the incidence of constipation.
 But preventing constipation is only one of the many benefits of dietary fiber.
 Here are just a few more reasons to increase your intake of beans and broccoli!